DUNE/dune-justin/docs/jobscripts.md

 matching the patterns given by --output-pattern or --output-pattern-next-stage when the stage was created.
 The suffix .json is appended to find the corresponding metadata files for MetaCat.

+## Jobscript exit codes

+All shell scripts return an exit code, either explicitly with the command `exit N` where N is the code, or implicitly in which case the exit code of the last command executed is returned.

+You can give explicit exit codes in the range 0 to 127.
+They are visible on the status page for each job and in the JOB_SCRIPT_ERROR events for your jobs.